Project Springboard: Reimagining School Post COVID

 - How will you engage others in creating your school or district’s Portrait of a Graduate?

-- What have you learned from the unprecedented experience of this past year?
-What do we want to carry forward, and what do we want to move past?
+- What have you learned from your experiences during the pandemic?
+What do you want to carry forward, and what do you want to move past?

 Building momentum for reimagining school: What’s first?